angular/angular/aio/content/guide/hierarchical-dependency-injection.md

 * Learn more about [tree-shakable providers](guide/dependency-injection-providers#tree-shakable-providers).

 You're likely to inject `UserService` in many places throughout the app and will want to inject the same service instance every time.
-Providing `UserService` through the `root` injector is a good choice, and is the default that the CLI uses when you generate a service for your app.
+Providing `UserService` through the `root` injector is a good choice, and is the default that the [Angular CLI](cli) uses when you generate a service for your app.

 <div class="alert-is-helpful">
 <header>Platform injector</header>